 Regarding 2G category (other product use) only NMVOC emissions have been estimated.
-Although there are potential emissions from the use of tobacco and fireworks emission estimates have not yet been implemented.
-For that regard fireworks assuming a consumption of 15,000 Mg of explosives (as resulting by an Italian reference of 2004) and applying the default emission factor it results in around 800 Mg of PM2.5 emitted per year (equal to annual emissions from public power plants and refineries together).
-For tobacco, according to some statistics on tobacco sold in the ninety years it seems that the annual amount of tobacco sold is around 100,000 Mg per year resulting in 2,700 Mg of PM2.5 emissions which is equivalent to the annual emission estimates of Italian light duty vehicles.
-For both activities no statistical data sets are available to estimates complete emission time series.
-Italy deems these estimates to be insufficiently reliable for the scope of the emission inventory.
+Although there are potential emissions from the use of tobacco and fireworks, emission estimates have not yet been implemented.
+For what regard fireworks assuming a consumption of 15,000 Mg of explosives (as resulting by an Italian reference of 2004) and applying the default emission factor it results in around 800 Mg of PM2.5 emitted per year (equal to annual emissions from public power plants and refineries together).
+For tobacco, according to some statistics on tobacco sold in the nineties, it seems that the annual amount of tobacco sold is around 100,000 Mg per year resulting, applying the emission factor reported in the Guidebook, in 2,700 Mg of PM2.5 emissions which is equivalent to the annual emission estimates of Italian light duty vehicles and it does not seem reliable.
+For both activities no complete statistical data sets are available to estimates emission time series.
+We plan to include emissions after further investigation on the relevant emission factors.

 In 2L category lead emissions from batteries manufacturing are reported.
-Activity data are provided by the non ferrous metal industrial association (ASSOMET) and refer to the amount of lead used for the batteries production; the emission factor has been provided by the relevant production industrial association (ANIE) calculated on the basis of average lead concentration to the chimney, equal to 0,2 mg/Nmc, the average flow (equal to 15 Nmc/h/tonnes Pb) and the annual number of hours.
+Activity data are provided by the non ferrous metal industrial association (ASSOMET) and refer to the amount of lead used for the batteries production; the emission factor has been provided by the relevant industrial association (ANIE) calculated on the basis of average lead concentration to the chimney, equal to 0,2 mg/Nmc, the average flow (equal to 15 Nmc/h/tonnes Pb) and the annual number of hours.